 CULTURE: It's never too soon to introduce them to London's plentiful culture scene.
 Take a look at what's on at London's best theatres for children or plan a trip to one of the 10 best family-friendly art galleries in London.

-MAGIC GARDEN: Hampton Court Palace's Magic Garden playground opened recently, and we have to say, as fully grown adults, we're pretty tempted to have a go.
+MAGIC GARDEN: Hampton Court Palace's Magic Garden playground is a firm favourite with kids, and we have to say, as fully grown adults, we're pretty tempted to have a go.